In Love and War: The Resistance Fighters Next Door

 Sonia and Guy d’Artois around the time of their marriage in 1944/d’Artois family

 Sonia and Guy then spend the key months of 1944 — from D-Day to the liberation of Paris — apart.
 Guy becomes the legendary Maquis leader known as “Dieudonné” or “Michel le Canadien”, based in Charolles.
 Sonia, working 500 km away in Le Mans as a courier and explosives expert, becomes romantically involved with a former SOE suitor who turns up as her superior in their Resistance cell.
-Again, in wartime love stories, otherwise loyal spouses fall for Humphrey Bogart, Ralph Fiennes, or, in this case, British SOE agent Sydney Hudson.
+Again, in wartime love stories, otherwise loyal spouses fall for Humphrey Bogart, Ralph Fiennes, or, in this case, the suave British SOE agent Sydney Hudson.
 Though also married, Hudson seemed like a fundamentally decent chap and genuinely in love with Sonia, whom he later described as “utterly fearless”.

 The War We Won Apart is also about how war disrupts lives by suspending so many of the normal rules and reducing life to a matter of hourly survival — how it adds a whole other level to one’s choice architecture involving existential considerations that would normally not figure into your decisions about where to buy croissants or which cubicle to use in a public restroom based on your need to avoid prowling, murderous Nazis.